 I have a good old chat with my friendly driver about everything from Jamaican economy and the price of chickens in England to Prince Harry and Usain Bolt!

 Having been on the long-haul road for Saga at least nine times last year, on my debut 2015 trip I am struck by the Jamaican attitude – I mean the charm, natural friendliness and laid-back nature.

 Tomorrow I move on; a small aircraft flight across Jamaica, back to Kingston and later to Barbados… in time for dinner!

-Find out more about Barbados, possibly the most idyllic of the Caribbean islands Find out more here.
+Get away from it all to Barbados, possibly the most idyllic of the Caribbean islands.
+Find out more here

 I’m sorry to say goodbye to the laid-back Jamaicans.
 I loved how the breakfast waiter entertained the terrace as he worked, using key terms ‘respect man’ and ‘yehman’ – I will be using those back in the Folkestone office!

 The short hop from Montego Bay to Kingston revealed Jamaica from the air.
 I saw areas that were a patchwork of fields, as well as fascinating dumpling-shaped hills draped in tropical forest that stretched for miles.

 After that I flew on to Barbados, enjoying the blue sky above and the sparkling Caribbean below for a couple of hours – it made me realise how easy it is to take a holiday on more than one island.

 St Vincent passed below, and I arrived in Barbados in the late afternoon.
 Barbados is the grand lady of the Caribbean – I believe the only non-volcanic one, as it’s actually formed from coral.

 At just over 20 miles long with a population of over 200,000 it’s one of the most densely populated islands.